 What are rewards credit cards?

-There are four main types of rewards, discussed in detail further below:
+There are four main types of rewards:

-• instant discounts at point of sale.
+• Instant rewards: These rewards provide instant discounts at the point of sale.

 Depending on the credit card and rewards program you choose, you can earn rewards points for each dollar you spend on the card.